-If you want to make your own website today, there are many options, from controlled environments like Wix and Squarespace** to WordPress and Jekyll.
+If you want to make your own website today, there are many options, from controlled environments like Wix and (sidenote: Despite what podcast ads are claiming, website building kits are not necessarily easier to use than the other options. ) to WordPress and Jekyll.
 Of course you can also still write HTML in Notepad.
 Except for the latter, they all include some way of using themes: designs that can be applied to a website without affecting the content.
 Some of those can be customized, allowing you to pick your own colors, fonts and stuff.
 So nearly no one designs a website for themselves from scratch anymore.
 Not just because these themes and customization options are so awesome (they really aren’t all that easy to use).
 But if you’re not somehow motivated to learn a lot about web development, it’s impossible to create a working website anymore.
 Provided you know how to get and setup hosting, first you need to know Hyper Text Markup Language (HTML) just to create a page.
 Then you need to add Cascading Style Sheets (CSS) to apply your design.
 If that CSS doesn’t work in all browsers (which it won’t), then to some visitors the site will look broken.

 And why would you still build your own website?
 You can just post something on Facebook, Twitter, or one of the many blogging services that work straight out of the box.
 And they let you create something that can look professionally created, which is the standard now.
 That’s right: now the majority of visits is to websites that have been designed by teams of professional designers, everyone on the web has much higher expectations of a website than 20 years ago.